Supersymmetric Casimir energy on $\mathcal{N}=1$ conformal supergravity backgrounds: Acknowledgments

 \section{Acknowledgments}

 The work of PP was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~2023R1A2C1006975) and from the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
+PP would like to thank the National and Kapodistrian University of Athens for the hospitality during the completion of this work.
 IP would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Black holes: bridges between number theory and holographic quantum information" where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/R014604/1.

 {\Alph{section}} {\Alph{section}.\arabic{equation}}